 - If you opt to rent out your mobile home, you can provide the advantage of a mobile home warranty to your tenants.
 It Will Make your property attractive and save you from the hassle of dealing with repairs.

 Lending Tree recently published an article about manufactured home appreciation.
-They pulled data from a U.S. Census Bureau report that clearly proved manufactured homes gained value in almost every state and at a higher rate than site-built homes between 2014 to 2019.
+They pulled data from a U.S. Census Bureau report that proved manufactured homes gained value in almost every state and at a higher rate than site-built homes between 2014 and 2019.

 “…the median value of mobile homes increased by 39% from 2014 to 2019, 6 percentage points more than the 33% increase in the median value of single-family homes in the same period.” – Lending Tree

 Disadvantages of Mobile Homes

 It’s only fair that we cover the disadvantages of mobile and manufactured homes.
 Here are the top disadvantages:

 - Historically, it has been challenging to resell a mobile home, especially if it sits in a mobile home park.
 However, that doesn’t seem to be quite the case nowadays, especially in the current real estate market.
 Homes all across the nation, of every size and shape, are selling quickly and at top dollar.